Haus, Osterøy

-The Osterøy Bridge is located about 4 km south of Hausvik, connecting Osterøy island to the mainland of Bergen.
-Before the opening of the bridge in 1997, there was a regular ferry route from Hausvik to Garnes.
+The Osterøy Bridge is located about 4 km south of the village, connecting Osterøy island to the mainland of Bergen Municipality.
+Before the opening of the bridge in 1997, there was a regular ferry route from Haus to Garnes.
 The ferry route was discontinued after the bridge opened.

 Haus Church is located in the village, serving the southwestern part of Osterøy.
-The village of Haus was the administrative centre of the old municipality of Haus that existed from 1838 until 1964.
+The village of Haus was the administrative centre of the old Haus Municipality that existed from 1838 until 1964.